cletus256/cletus256/README.md

-- 👋 Hi, I’m @cletus256
+- 👋 Hi, I’m @cletusmugabo
-- 👀 I’m interested in java and python
+- 👀 I’m interested in java,python and web Development.
-- 🌱 I’m currently learning java and python
+- 🌱 I’m currently learning javascript and React.
-- 💞️ I’m looking to collaborate on java and python
+- 💞️ I’m looking to collaborate on web development projects.
 - 📫 How to reach me cletusmug@gmail.com

 <!---